 Ph.D.
 General Examination

 Each student is expected to engage in an independent research project during the second summer of their program.
 The general examination is in the form of a manuscript suitable for submission to a premier or high quality marketing journal in the student’s area of concentration, and a presentation of the research.
 The student is expected to “drive” this project, under the mentorship of their GE Committee.
-Prior to forming the GE Committee, the student must have completed:
+Prior to identifying a GE Chair and forming the GE Committee, the student must have advanced to their third year in the program, having completed: